story75/pixel-craft/apps/docs/src/content/docs/guides/getting-started.md

 ---
 title: Getting Started
-description: A guide to get you started with Pixel Forge
+description: A guide to get you started with Pixel Craft
 ---

 ## Before we start